 - In order to continue athletic participation in any sport, the student-athlete must maintain a cumulative 2.0 grade point average in accredited post-secondary course work computed since the start of the semester of first participation.

-- The 12-unit residency rule for previous participants will be waived for a student-athlete who has not competed at a post-secondary institution in the past five years.
+- The 12-unit residency rule for previous participants will be waived for a student-athlete who has not competed at a post-secondary institution in the past two years.

 - In meeting the unit requirements, courses in which grades of D, F, or NP were received may be repeated.

-Student athletes who plan to transfer prior to receiving an AA degree should meet with their counselor/advisor and verify eligibility status for transfer based on past work and test scores from high school.
+Student athletes who plan to transfer should meet with their counselor/advisor and verify eligibility status for transfer based on past work and test scores from high school.

-Those students who wish to seek financial assistance (athletic scholarship) and be eligible for competition must meet minimum NCAA requirements.
+Upon completion of the two-year eligibility at a California Community College, students who wish to seek financial assistance (athletic scholarship) and be eligible for competition at the four-year level must meet minimum NCAA requirements.
 Students are encouraged to contact the college to which they wish to transfer.
 Contact the Athletic Director for more information on athletic eligibility.
 Phone: 574-6462.

-College of San Mateo observes all recruiting regulations of the Commission on Athletics, the governing body of California Community College intercollegiate athletics.
-In accordance with these regulations, athletic recruitment of any individual residing outside the College’s recruiting boundaries is prohibited.
+College of San Mateo observes all recruiting regulations of the CCCAA, the governing body of California Community College intercollegiate athletics.
+In accordance with these regulations, athletic recruitment of any individual residing outside the state of California recruiting boundaries is prohibited.
 Likewise, any student of another California community college, regardless of residence, shall not be athletically recruited.
-The College of San Mateo recruiting area is composed of the County of San Mateo and the neighboring community college districts that share a common boundary.

-Student athletes who reside outside the recruiting boundaries of College of San Mateo must make “first contact” with the College.
+Student athletes who reside outside the state of California recruiting boundaries of College of San Mateo must make “first contact” with the College.